 The Registry must be kept informed of your current address.

 If you change your address or your name any time after you are placed on the Registry, you must inform the Pennsylvania Nurse Aide Registry to keep your enrollment information up-to-date.
-Please use the Change of Address or Name form at the back of the handbook or access form on the website.

 Note: Under federal requirements, enrollment is no longer valid for any individual who has had a lapse of 24 consecutive months or more in the performance of paid nursing-related services.
 It is critical to update the employment history of all individuals on the nurse aide Registry.
 You will receive notification at the home address listed on the registry regarding continued enrollment.
 Failure to inform the registry may jeopardize your enrollment status.